 - Prioritise your key messages

-When preparing for our crowdfunding round we worked with a specialist agency called TribeFirst who I would recommend to anyone who is running a campaign.
-They helped us get ready for the wild ride that is a crowdfunding campaign.
+When preparing for our crowdfunding round we worked with a specialist agency, TribeFirst, who I would recommend to anyone who is running a campaign.
+They helped us prepare for the wild crowdfunding ride.

 1. Start building your friend list now

 If you’ve been building your email and social media network for a number of years, you’ll be in a far better position to secure a successful crowdfunding round than if you only start building your network a few weeks before the campaign.

 Even if they only throw in £10 each, having a network of close friends and supportive contacts who will back your project could make all the difference to your campaign.
 They will help you build and maintain momentum throughout your crowdfunding raise.

 2. Anticipate the questions your audience will have

 Throughout the campaign investors will ask you curly questions to stress test your idea and to make sure the investment opportunity satisfies their conditions.
 You might only get asked a few questions during the raise, but your answers to these questions are critical because lots of other investors will be looking to see that you’re responsive and convincing.

 During your crowdfunding round you will be running around like mad trying to do all sorts of other things, so it’s a good idea to have your answers to these questions already prepared before the round begins.